grafana/timestream-datasource/CONTRIBUTING.md

 1. Update the version number in the `package.json` file.
 2. Update the `CHANGELOG.md` with the changes contained in the release.
 3. Commit the changes to master and push to GitHub.
-4. Follow the Drone release process that you can find [here](https://github.com/grafana/integrations-team/wiki/Plugin-Release-Process#drone-release-process)
+4. Follow the release process that you can find [here](https://enghub.grafana-ops.net/docs/default/component/grafana-plugins-platform/plugins-ci-github-actions/010-plugins-ci-github-actions/#cd_1)